Skip to content

 What the script does

-2. Pre-flight: verify gh is authed (via gh api user), the local tag does not already exist, and the GitHub release does not already exist.
+2. Pre-flight: verify the branch is main, gh is authed (via gh api user), the working tree is clean, the local tag does not already exist, and whether the GitHub release already exists.

 3. Regenerate the Xcode project: xcodegen generate.

-4. Build Release: xcodebuild ... -configuration Release build.
+4. Build Release with xcodebuild ... -configuration Release build.

-6. Stage .app and an /Applications alias in a temp dir; strip xattrs.
+6. Stage .app and an /Applications alias in a temp dir; strip xattrs and validate the copied bundle version again before packaging.

 7. Package the DMG via hdiutil create -format UDZO, named Loom-<version>.dmg.